-Using a large sample of institutionally managed portfolios, we study the role of social trust in the equity allocations of 8,088 investors from 33 countries over the 2000-2017 period.
-The negative relation between social trust and foreign bias suggests that institutional investors from high-social trust countries are less prone to underinvesting in foreign equity.
-Our results provide credence to an information-based explanation, indicating that social trust reduces foreign bias by compensating the lack of information about foreign markets.
-The negative relation between social trust and foreign bias does not hold unconditionally, but only relates to host countries with weak formal institutional frameworks.
-The informal institution of social trust can offset the lack of formal country-level institutions in international portfolio decisions.
-Social trust helps investors accomplish greater cross-country portfolio diversification.
+We study the role of social trust in the equity allocation decisions of global investors using a large sample of institutionally managed portfolios of 8,088 investors from 33 countries over the 2000 through 2017 period.
+The negative relationship between social trust and foreign bias suggests that institutional investors from high-social trust countries are less prone to underinvesting in foreign equity.
+Our results provide credence to an information-based explanation, indicating that social trust reduces foreign bias by compensating for the lack of information about foreign stock markets.
+Moreover, the effect of social trust on foreign bias is stronger if host-country institutions are weak, while it vanishes when the host country is characterized by strong institutions.
+The informal institution of social trust compensates for the lack of well-functioning formal country-level institutions in international portfolio decisions.
+Finally, the allocation effect resulting from social trust is different from “blind” trust.
+The portfolios of high-trust investors exhibit higher cross-country diversification and an enhanced portfolio risk-return trade-off.

 Schwerpunkte der Forschungsgruppe Corporate Finance sind das Verhalten und der Einfluss von institutionellen Investoren im Unternehmenskontext, die Unternehmensbewertung und die Kapitalstruktur.